Thursday, October 25, 2007

 We hit Hwy 64 and into the twisties.
 This was a great road with lots of twists and turns and new pavement!
 These are the roads we ride for.

-of this trip as well.
+On our last trip in October, we stopped in Silverton, CO for a hamburger.
+We had this on our schedule from day one of this trip as well.
 Even though we got a late start, we knew we were stopping again for a hamburger and peach cobbler!!!

 However, before getting to Silverton, we had to endure another rain shower.
 Instead of stopping to put on our rain gear, we just kept going.
 I was wet yesterday, what's another day.
 On to Silverton and that burger.